The third sheet: Customer Details | Qlik Cloud Help

 The qualifier Distinct is used in two of the expressions.
 By using Distinct, you ensure that an invoice number is only counted once, even if it occurs several times in the data source.
 Distinct sorts out unique numbers.
 Note that Distinct must be followed by a space before the field name.

-Adding dimensions as rows
+Adding additional dimensions as rows

 1. Go to Data > Dimensions.
 Under Row, click Add.